A Game Generative Network Framework with its Application to Relationship Inference: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper, we propose a novel game generative network framework to build networks for game systems, which is a brand new combination of game theory and graph mining.
-In general, GGN severs as an intermediary between game processes and graph mining approaches, which provides a new way to model and mine relationships between social agents with game behaviors.
-To show how to use GGN to mine the information of the hidden real networks, we introduce the team game as a concrete application and conduct experiments on it.
-Indeed, there are some more possible applications of the game generative network, such as mining the features of agents by using advanced technologies, e.g., graph neural network (GNN) based deep learning models.
+In this paper, we propose a novel game generative network framework to build networks for game systems, which is a combination of game theory and network mining.
+In general, GGNs sever as the intermediaries between game processes and network mining approaches, which provides a new way to model and mine relationships between social agents with game behaviors.
+To show how to apply GGNs to reveal the relationships of agents, we first give an illustration on Prisoners' Dilemma, and then introduce the team game as a concrete example and conduct experiments on it.
+Indeed, there are many other potential applications of game generative networks, such as mining the hidden features of agents by using advanced technologies, e.g., graph neural networks (GNNs).
 For future work, we plan to further improve the game generative network framework and apply it to more real applications.